Why Should We Choose You to be a Sleep Intern?

 How to Become a Sleep Intern?

 Sleep is one of the most important things we do each day.
 It’s responsible for everything from memory to productivity.
 The right amount of sleep can help reduce anxiety, improve mood, and even lower your risk for diseases like cancer and heart disease.
-But if you don’t get enough sleep, it can have serious consequences, including weight gain, depression, and decreased ability to think clearly.
+But if you don’t get enough sleep, it can have serious consequences, including weight gain, sleep postpartum depression and decreased ability to think clearly.

 If this sounds like you or someone you know, becoming a sleep intern could be the solution for you.
 As a sleep intern at an organization like the National Sleep Foundation (NSF), you would have access to some of the best resources in the world about getting a good night’s sleep.
 You would also get to learn from some of the country’s top experts in the field.